 It’s also something that automakers have learned to utilize: consumers don’t think much of saving $300 on a $15,000 car – because $300 compared to $15,000 is pretty small – but if you charge them $15,000 and give them a “free $300 rebate,” now that $300 is being contrast against a different number – zero.

 If I were to relay all the examples of contrast bias and just-noticeable differences from Misbehaving, we’d be here all day.
 So just go read the book.
 And then start looking for places where this pops up.
+One of my favorite sightings is Lincoln and Emancipation, as discussed by John Lewis Gaddis in the fantastic “On Grand Strategy” (OGS review + notes) – I talk about this in the sunk costs mental model.

 Starbucks had begun to fail itself.
 No single bad decision or tactic or person was to blame.
 The damage was slow, quiet, incremental: like a single loose thread that unravels a sweater inch by inch. - Howard Schultz, ex-Starbucks CEO Click To Tweet